rishabhdkmjha/shl_Ai_Intern/approach.md

 - Guardrails are deterministic — injection can never reach the generation step.
 - Clarify-vs-recommend is predictable regardless of LLM temperature.
-- No wasted tokens on "should I ask a question?" deliberation.
+- No wasted tokens on deliberation.

 The "sufficient context" heuristic requires at least one role/skill signal AND one seniority/type signal, OR detects a job-description block, OR fires after 3 user